For patients treated by the selected physician who died, we break that population into the following three categories:

 - No Hospice - Patients who were not admitted to hospice.

+This table provides four insights into hospice patient care for the selected physician's patients.
 For each of the timing categories the table shows patient counts and counts of visits (per 100) to four different hospital levels of care.
+This table has no connection to any action of the physician beyond the fact that the physician treated the patient within six months of the patients death.

 Patients included in the counts for either Early Hospice or Late Hospice could have potentially revoked hospice care, and also been re-admitted to hospice or not.
 The variety of possible hospitalization scenarios are used to calculate the metrics in the table, but those events do not impact the categorization of Early vs. Late.
 We only count hospice stays that are the last admission prior to the patient's death.